|Oracle E-Business Suite Integrated SOA

 The entire process flow described here can be illustrated in the following diagram:

-A system integration developer annotates a custom integration interface definition based on the Integration Repository annotation standards for the supported interface types.
+Users who have the System Integration Developer role annotate custom integration interface definition based on the Integration Repository annotation standards for the supported interface types.

-An integration repository administrator uploads the generated iLDT file to Oracle Integration Repository.
+Users who have the Integration Repository Administrator role upload the generated iLDT file to Oracle Integration Repository.

-The administrator generates Web services if the custom interfaces can be service enabled.
+(Optional) Users who have the Integration Repository Administrator role can generate SOAP Web services if the custom interfaces can be service enabled.

 To better understand how to use Integration Repository Parser to validate and upload annotated custom interface definitions to Integration Repository and perform administrative tasks on these uploaded custom integration interfaces, the following topics are discussed in this chapter: